kode4food/interpol/README.md

 The answer is simple.
 I'm sick of looking at a template and being unable to read the thing, even if I wrote it yesterday.
 That's why I developed Interpol.

-That said, Interpol's goals are modest:
+That said, Interpol's goals are modest.
+It should:

   * Provide templates where *meaning* takes a front seat
   * Work well in both Node.js and the Browser